jcu-eresearch/plone-user-doc/source/getting-started.rst

           :scale: 50%

     #.
 You may be prompted to release certain details about yourself from your
-       organisation, including name, email address, and other particulars.
+       organisation to |project-name|, including name, email address, and other particulars.
 You must accept this to continue so that you can be identified within our system.

     #.
 Once logged in, notice that your name is displayed at the top-right
+       hand corner.

-       hand corner and that you can click on this to display the user actions menu.
+       You can click on this to display the user actions menu, which you'll use to change your settings and log out.

        .. image:: /images/user-tools-menu.png
           :alt: User actions menu